erikgregorywebb/rap-collaboration/README.md

 # A Brief Study of Collaboration in Rap Music

 I love music, especially rap.
 In the world of rap, almost nothing beats hearing two or more of your favorite artists team up on a song.
 A well-placed guest verse can launch a career.
-Looking to systematically analyze collaboration in rap, I compiled a dataset of 500+ hip-hop artists and x+ tracks to understand which of my favorite rappers enjoy working with each other.
+Looking to systematically analyze collaboration in rap, I compiled a dataset of 559 hip-hop artists and 13,358 tracks to understand which of my favorite rappers enjoy working with each other.

 ### Visualization
 The visual was created using Flourish, a data visualization and storytelling platform.
 Click here for a live version.